molok/rabdomante/README.md

 * Sulfate (SO4)
 * Chloride (Cl)
 * Bicarbonates (HCO3)

+## Demo

+You can see it in action here: https://molok.github.io/

+In this version the computing time is capped to 30 seconds, so it might not give the optimal result if given a lot of variables.

+## Code

 It started as a CLI application, then I added a desktop application (JavaFX).
 Then I realized it would be most useful on the web so, so I created a REST API